libretime/libretime/docs/quickstart.md

 sudo ufw allow 8000/tcp
 ```

-Unblock ports 8001 and 8002 if you plan on broadcasting live with Libretime.
+Unblock ports 8001 and 8002 if you plan to use LibreTime's Icecast server to broadcast livestreams without an external Icecast server acting as a repeater.

 ```
 sudo ufw enable 8001/tcp